Maternal Fetal Medicine

 How can I tell if I have a high-risk pregnancy?

-Seeing a doctor as soon as you determine you're pregnant and continuing to see the doctor for all scheduled prenatal exams is the best way to identify issues that could indicate you or your baby may be facing potential complications during pregnancy or delivery.
 Some conditions that contribute to high-risk pregnancies develop during pregnancy and may not appear during the initial exam, which makes regular office visits especially important.
 During each exam, evaluations like blood tests, urinalysis, ultrasounds and other important assessments will be made to monitor your health and your baby's health and development.
 Based on those results as well as your personal and family medical histories, the doctor will be able to determine if your pregnancy should be considered high-risk.

 Does having a high-risk pregnancy mean I'll need a cesarean section?